 - Have a range of products at different price points.

-One last piece of advice.
-Take a tip from ShaverGuru by including a “Check Price On Amazon” hyperlink, taking visitors directly to your affiliate products.
+One last piece of advice: Take a tip from ShaverGuru by including a “Check Price On Amazon” hyperlink, taking visitors directly to your affiliate products.

 5. Social Media Sites

-Affiliate marketers can advertise on Facebook and other social media sites, but you must check your ads comply with the guidelines on each channel.
+Affiliate marketers can advertise on Facebook and other social media sites, but you must check that your ads comply with the guidelines on each channel.

 Sharing your affiliate marketing links on Facebook or similar sites could be ideal for affiliates with a large following or a very niche product.